What we do

 In 2021, Dallas philanthropist, broadcast journalist, and author Scott Murray received The Scholarship Fund’s inaugural Unsung Hero Award for his extensive service to the community.
 In December of that year, he assumed leadership of The Scholarship Fund, which then became the Scott Murray Scholarship Fund.

 Scott brings to the Fund a decades-long passion for helping others.
 He has worked tirelessly on behalf of local nonprofits to raise millions of dollars to help them achieve their missions and goals, and has received local and national awards for his work.
 He has served as host of numerous television specials and radio programs, master of ceremonies at many hundred live events and charity galas, and both keynote speaker and moderator at hundreds of corporate conferences and industrial conventions.
-Scott served for three decades as the Sports Director/Anchor on the local NBC nightly news in the Dallas/Fort Worth and Washington DC markets.
-Today, he and his son Doug run the award-winning Murray Media, an event audio/visual and video production company.
+Scott served for three decades as the EMMY Award-winning Sports Director/Anchor on the local NBC nightly news in the Dallas/Fort Worth and Washington DC markets.
+Today, he and his son Doug run the EMMY Award-winning Murray Media, an event audio/visual and video production company.

 Whether interviewing presidents of the United States, Olympic champions, or local scholarship hopefuls, Scott has always treated each person with the interest, respect, and dignity that define his character.